2014 United States House of Representatives elections in North Carolina: District 13

 The 13th district is located in northern North Carolina and includes parts of Granville, Wake, Durham, Edgecombe, Franklin, Nash, Vance, Wayne and Wilson counties.
-The incumbent is Republican George Holding, who has represented the district since 2013.
+The incumbent was Republican George Holding, who had represented the district since 2013.
 He was elected with 57% of the vote in 2012, succeeding retiring Democratic incumbent Brad Miller.
 The district has a PVI of R+8.

-Holding had considered running for the U.S. Senate but is instead running for re-election.
+Holding had considered running for the U.S. Senate but instead ran for re-election.